kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  37.md

 **A Solutions Architect needs to eliminate empty responses to reduce operational overhead.
 How can this be done?**

-- [ ] Use a Standard queue to provide at-least-once delivery, which means that each message is delivered at least once
+- [ ] :  Use a Standard queue to provide at-least-once delivery, which means that each message is delivered at least once

-- [ ] Use a FIFO (first-in-first-out) queue to preserve the exact order in which messages are sent and received
+- [ ] :  Use a FIFO (first-in-first-out) queue to preserve the exact order in which messages are sent and received

-- [x] Configure Long Polling to eliminate empty responses by allowing Amazon SQS to wait until a message is available in a
+- [x] :  Configure Long Polling to eliminate empty responses by allowing Amazon SQS to wait until a message is available in a

 queue before sending a response

-- [ ] Configure Short Polling to eliminate empty responses by reducing the length of time a connection request remains open
+- [ ] :  Configure Short Polling to eliminate empty responses by reducing the length of time a connection request remains open

-*
+*----

+- #amazon_sqs_queue #queue #dynamodb_table #standard_queue #configure_short_polling
 - hasExplain:: [[explanation_Question  37.md]]